accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 This does not apply to

-- websites and mobile applications of public service broadcasters and their subsidiaries and of other bodies or their subsidiaries that carry out public service broadcasting;
+- websites and mobile applications of public service broadcasters and their subsidiaries, and of other bodies or their subsidiaries fulfilling a public service broadcasting remit;
-- the websites and mobile applications of non-governmental organisations that do not provide essential services for the public, or services that specifically meet the needs of, or are intended for, people with disabilities;
+- websites and mobile applications of NGOs that do not provide services that are essential to the public, or services that specifically address the needs of, or are meant for, persons with disabilities.
-- websites and mobile applications of primary and secondary schools or nurseries, with the exception of content relating to essential online administrative functions.
+- websites and mobile applications of primary and secondary schools or nurseries, except for the content thereof relating to essential online administrative functions.

 Article 2 of the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo) defines what constitutes a mobile application:

-<blockquote><p>application software designed and developed by or on behalf of public sector bodies for use by the general public on mobile devices, such as smartphones, also known as smartphones, or tablets; it does not include the software that controls these devices, i.e. mobile operating systems, or hardware.</p></blockquote>
+<blockquote><p>application software designed and developed, by or on behalf of public sector bodies, for use by the general public on mobile devices such as smartphones and tablets.
+It does not include the software that controls those devices (mobile operating systems) or hardware.</p></blockquote>

 #### Exempt content

-Certain content is exempt from the accessibility obligation and falls outside the scope of the legal requirement:
+Some content is exempt from the accessibility obligation and falls outside the scope of the legal requirements:

-- office file formats published before 23 September 2018, unless the content is required for the purposes of active administrative processes relating to tasks carried out by the public sector body concerned;
+- office files published before 23 September 2018, unless the content is required for the purposes of active administrative processes related to tasks carried out by the relevant public sector body;
 - pre-recorded time-based media published before 23 September 2020;
 - live time-based media;
 - maps and online mapping services, provided that the essential information is provided in an accessible digital form for maps intended for navigation;